Martchus/syncthingtray/README.md

   running Syncthing instance in the settings.
 If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section *Configuring systemd integration*).
 * If you would like Syncthing Tray to take care of starting Syncthing for you, you can use the Syncthing launcher available in the settings.
+Note that this is *not* supported when using the Plasmoid.
-    * The Windows builds provided in the release section on GitHub come with a built-in version of Syncthing which you can consider to use.
+    * The Linux and Windows builds provided in the release section on GitHub come with a built-in version of Syncthing which you can consider to use.
 Keep in mind that automatic updates of Syncthing are not possible this way.
     * In any case you can simply point the launcher to the binary of Syncthing (which you have to download/install separately).
     * Checkout the *Configuring the built-in launcher* section for further details.